TSS Duke of Lancaster (1955): In service

 Built at Harland & Wolff, Belfast, launched on 1 December 1955 and completed in 1956, she was designed to operate as both a passenger ferry (primarily on the Heysham to Belfast route) and as a cruise ship.
 In this capacity, the Duke of Lancaster travelled to the Scottish islands and further afield to Belgium, Denmark, Netherlands, Norway and Spain.

-From the mid-1960s, passenger ships such as the Duke of Lancaster were gradually being superseded by car ferries.
+From the mid-1960s, passenger ships such as Duke of Lancaster were gradually being superseded by car ferries.
 Rather than undertake the expensive option of renewing their entire fleet, British Railways instead began a part-programme of conversion.
-In order to maintain ferry services whilst these modifications took place, the Duke of Lancasters duties as a cruise ship ceased.News Railway Gazette 19 September 1969 page 683 On 25 April 1970 the ship returned to service, having had her main deck rebuilt to accommodate vehicles via a door at her stern.
+In order to maintain ferry services whilst these modifications took place, Duke of Lancasters duties as a cruise ship ceased.News Railway Gazette 19 September 1969 page 683 On 25 April 1970 the ship returned to service, having had her main deck rebuilt to accommodate vehicles via a rear door at her stern.
 The ship now provided space for 1,200 single-class passengers and 105 cars, with a total cabin accommodation for 400 passengers.

 The three ships continued on the Heysham to Belfast route until the service was withdrawn on 5 April 1975.
-The Duke of Lancaster was then briefly employed on the Fishguard to Rosslare crossing, before becoming the regular relief vessel on the Holyhead to Dún Laoghaire service until November 1978.
+Duke of Lancaster was then briefly employed on the Fishguard to Rosslare crossing, before becoming the regular relief vessel on the Holyhead to Dún Laoghaire service until November 1978.
 The ship was then laid up at Barrow-in-Furness.